Is A-Level Maths *really* your only compulsory subject?

 When will I hear if I have received an offer?

-The earliest that offers will be made is mid-January (after the UCAS deadline).
+Most offers will be made after mid-January (after the UCAS deadline) and many people won't here until after all interviews are completed (late-February).
 You should hear one way or the other by the end of March.

 Do you ever make offers below A*AA?

 No. A*AA is our minimum offer and we would not make an offer below that.

 (NB.
 If you are taking the SIPCAL, Scottish Highers or if you completed your English A-Levels before 2010, then our offer will reflect that you will not be awarded A*)

 Do you ever make offers above A*AA?